Home

 Writing song lyrics and melodies...
 How can a songwriter get better?
 If you learn all you can about the craft of songwriting you will be one step closer to songwriting success.

-Can someone really teach you how to go about writing song lyrics and melodies?
-Maybe not.
-Someone can provide you with guidelines that will help you write a song; he may provide motivation and inspiration, and present you with ideas that will help fuel your creativity, but he can never actually tell you how to write a song.
+Can someone really teach you how to go about writing lyrics and melodies?
+Only to a certain extent.
+Someone can provide you with guidelines that will help you write a song; he can provide motivation and inspiration, and present you with ideas that will help fuel your creativity, but he can only go so far.

 No matter how big a song is, when you think of it, it really is very simple.
 A good song consists of a good melody, good lyrics and a good musical structure.
 In addition, a good song makes a strong impact on the listener and is well delivered by the singer.
 If your song contains these elements, you're good to go.